We Are New Bay Books—

 An Investigative Reporter's Global Quest to Nourish the Soul

 Andrew Schneider gathered recipes from exotic and everyday places in bringing back his Pulitzer Prize-winning stories.
-His wife and co-author, Kathleen Best, read excerpts at a Book Release party on Jan.
-29 at National Park Seminary in Silver Spring, Md.
+His wife and co-author, Kathleen Best, read excerpts at a Book Release party at National Park Seminary in Silver Spring, Md.
 Read about it on our blog or just buy the book and your roux will be rich and your sauces the talk of your 'hood.

-'From Boredom to Terror'
+From 'Boredom to Terror'

 Syndicated cartoonist Jim Toomey, author of Sherman's Lagoon, tells a Captain Avery Museum luncheon crowd about global sailing and live-aboard exploits featured in A Family Afloat, the book he wrote when he returned.
 Read our interview with Toomey